Marshall, Virginia: Geography

 Marshall is centered along State Route 55 between two exits on Interstate 66.
-Via I-66 it is 50 mi east to Washington, D.C., and 20 mi west to Front Royal, Virginia.
+Via I-66 it is 50 mi east to Washington, D.C., and 20 mi west to Front Royal.
 U.S. Route 17 runs south from Marshall 12 mi to Warrenton, the Fauquier County seat.

 According to the U.S. Census Bureau, the Marshall CDP has a total area of 7.5 sqkm, of which 0.02 sqkm, or 0.23%, is water.
 The community sits on a low watershed divide: the north and west sides of town drain north toward Goose Creek, a tributary of the Potomac River, while the south side drains south via Carter Run to the Rappahannock River.

 Although Marshall has historically been an agricultural community, its designation as one of nine service districts within Fauquier County, and the only one in northern Fauquier County, has resulted in a unique set of business and professional service offerings to the mostly equestrian and agricultural interests in the surrounding region.

+Demographics

+Marshall was first listed as a census designated place in the 2010 U.S. census.